Community rallies around Rudi the pig as his grace period ends

 Those steps could take months.

-"There's an ordinance on the books right now, and so unless the ordinance has changed, city agencies will enforce the ordinances," he said.
+“There’s an ordinance on the books right now, and so unless the ordinance has changed, city agencies will enforce the ordinances,” Haas said.

 Niedenthal, meanwhile, worked from home Thursday wondering what would happen to Rudi, a 1-year-old Juliana miniature pig.